-The Group and the Bank use three categories for recognising ECL:
+The Group and the Bank use the following three categories for recognising ECL:

-Category Definition Basis for recognising Performing accounts (Stage 1) Financial assets that do not have significant increase in credit risk since initial recognition of the asset and therefore, less likely to default; Performing accounts with credit grade 13 or better; Accounts past due less than or equal to 30 days; or For early control acounts that have risk or potential weakness which if left unchecked, may result in significant deterioration of repayment prospect and transfer to Underperforming status (Stage 2) or worse.
-12 months ECL Underperforming accounts (Stage 2) An account with significant increase in credit risk since initial recognition and if left uncorrected, may result in impairment of the account within the next 12 months; Accounts past due more than 30 days or 1 month but less than 90 days or 3 months; Lifetime ECL - not credit impaired Account demonstrating critical level of risk and therefore, credit graded to 14 and place under Watchlist or; Restructuring and rescheduling ("R&R") with significant increase in credit risk.
+Category Definition Basis for recognising Performing accounts (Stage 1) Financial assets that do not have significant increase in credit risk since initial recognition of the asset and therefore, less likely to default; Performing accounts with credit grade 13 or better; Accounts past due less than or equal to 30 days; or For early control acounts that have risk or potential weakness which if left unchecked, may result in significant deterioration of repayment prospect and transfer to Underperforming status (Stage 2) or worse; or Generally, for Share Margin Financing (SMF) with Collateral Coverage Ratio of more than or equal to 130%, and Initial Public Offering (IPO) is more than or equal to 111%.
+12 months ECL Underperforming accounts (Stage 2) An account with significant increase in credit risk since initial recognition and if left uncorrected, may result in impairment of the account within the next 12 months; Accounts past due more than 30 days or 1 month but less than 90 days or 3 months; Lifetime ECL - not credit impaired Account demonstrating critical level of risk and therefore, credit graded to 14 and place under Watchlist or; Restructuring and rescheduling ("R&amp;R") with significant increase in credit risk.
+Generally, for SMF with Collateral Coverage Ratio of more than or equal to 100% and less than 130%, and IPO with Collateral Coverage Ratio of more than or equal to 100% and less than 111%.
 Impaired accounts (Stage 3) Impaired credit; Credit grade 15 or worse; Accounts past due more than 90 days or 3 months; or.
-R&R which has resulted in a reclassification to Stage 3.
+R&amp;R which has resulted in a reclassification to Stage 3.
+Generally, for SMF with Collateral Coverage Ratio and IPO with Collateral Coverage Ratio of less than 100%.
 Lifetime ECL - credit impaired

-The Bank have not used the low credit risk exemption for any financial instrument for the financial year ended 31 December 2023 and 31 December 2022.
+The Group and the Bank have not used the low credit risk exemption for any financial instrument for the financial year ended 31 December 2024 and 31 December 2023.